HyperUpscale/AI-serial-text-processor/README.md

 A simple yet powerful web application for processing text through AI language models sequentially.
 Perfect for batch processing text with consistent prompts.

+**You can run int on the fly - without installing anything!** (the mimimum requirement is just a free Groq API key)

 ## Features ✨

 - **Multiple AI Providers**